SchmidtDSE/afscgap/README.md

     count_by_common_name[common_name] = count
 ```

-For more info about the options available, consider a helpful unaffiliated [getting started tutorial from Jeff Smith](https://www.thatjeffsmith.com/archive/2019/09/some-query-filtering-examples-in-ords/).
+For more info about the options available, consider the [Oracle docs](https://docs.oracle.com/en/database/oracle/oracle-rest-data-services/19.2/aelig/developing-REST-applications.html#GUID-F0A4D4F9-443B-4EB9-A1D3-1CDE0A8BAFF2) or a helpful unaffiliated [getting started tutorial from Jeff Smith](https://www.thatjeffsmith.com/archive/2019/09/some-query-filtering-examples-in-ords/).

 <br>